 Monogram Lighting: Monogram lighting for weddings is the same concept as gobo lighting, but instead of shapes or designs you have the names of the bride and groom projected with light.
 Ideal for lighting the entrance or on the dance floor.

-Fairy Light Curtain: For this idea, you hang string lights side by side onto a wall, creating a curtain of lighting.
+Fairy Light Curtain: For this idea, you hang string lights side by side, creating a curtain of lighting.
 This makes for good backdrops – ideal for behind head tables or the stage.

 Bring The Outdoors In: With a tent you have the option of leaving one or all sides open.
 This is great if you have a lovely landscape that you can show off.
 You will want to add lighting then to any outdoor features such as statues or any water areas.